chaos-polymtl/chaos-lab/docs/experiments.md

 # Experimental infrastructure

-The CHAOS Laboratory has dedicated a dedicated experimental infrastructure.

-Check out our facility and some of our dedicated equipment!
+The CHAOS Laboratory has dedicated experimental infrastructure.
+Check out our facilities!

 ---

 ## Experimental facility ![Experimental facilities](assets/experimental/exp_facilities.jpg){ width="400" align=right }

-The CHAOS Laboratory's experimental space houses a complete infrastructure to safely conduct experiments involving fluid and granular dynamics, multiphase flow, heat transfer.
+The CHAOS Laboratory's experimental space houses a complete infrastructure to safely conduct experiments involving fluid and granular dynamics, multiphase flow and heat transfer.

 The marjority of our experimental units are custom.
 Their modular design allows for a variety of applications and regimes.
 Browse th